megknoll/coderbabez-wk11-js-7/README.md

 var str2 = 'classes are so much fun i love them this is the best';
 ```

-Each variable stores 1 value.
+The above variables each store a single value.

 What if you want to store a lot of data that goes together?